 COVID-19 Testing, Protocols, and Contact Tracing.

-Marathon complies with DOH/CDC guidance and we do not conduct COVID-19 testing or require testing or antibody testing of students or staff members.
+Marathon complies with DOH/CDC guidance.
 The decision of whether a test needs to be conducted should be determined by a healthcare provider or the local department of health.
 If students and/or staff are mandated by state officials to be COVID-19 tested, the district will work with the department of health to comply.

 Cortland County residents who are experiencing COVID-19 symptoms should call their doctor, who will coordinate any necessary testing.
 If you are instructed by a medical professional to get tested, follow their instructions for a sample collection and then go directly to your home and DO NOT LEAVE YOUR HOME, and isolate yourself from your household to the extent possible until you receive results from your provider.
 For people who don’t have a primary-care physician, they can call Guthrie Cortland Medical Central at (607) 299-7676, Upstate Medical University at (315) 464-3979 or Cayuga’s Call Center at (607) 319-5708.
 For additional information on COVID-19 Testing Next Steps click here.